NS-Tools/Framework-Integration/README.md

 To use this repository you must setup your environment for communicating with SuiteCloud as outlined under the account setup steps below.

+### NPM Commands

+You can run the following commands with `npm run {command}` (replace {command} with one of the options below.)

+- `lint` Runs biomejs on staged files
+- `lint:fix` Runs biomejs on staged files, and performs non dangerous fixes
+- `lint:all` Runs biomejs on all files
+- `lint:all:fix` Runs biomejs on all files, and performs non dangerous fixes
+- `build` Runs `build.sh` to compile your project
+- `build:deploy` Runs `build.sh`, and `npx suitecloud project:deploy --validate` to build and deploy your project
+- `test` Runs jest tests
+- `update` Pulls in the latest git changes, updates framework, and runs npm install
+- `update:framework` Pulls in the latest version of Framework

 ### SuiteCloud Account Setup

 #### Dev Container M2M CI Setup